• Home

 Ingredients

-• 1 ¾ cups plus 2 tablespoons gluten free flour (I use a 1:1 gf flour with xanthan gum)
+• 1 ¾ cups plus 2 tablespoons multipurpose gluten free flour (I use a gluten free multipurpose flour with xanthan gum already in it)

 • ¾ cup granulated sugar